Sathvikdu/IB-ComSci-FinalProject/README.md

 - The triggerGame(String answer) method checks if the player wants to play again.
 If the answer is "yes", it resets the game board, sets the turn to X, and sets the winner to N. If the answer is "no", it prints "Thanks for playing!".
 If the answer is anything else, it prompts the player to enter a valid input.

 ***The class also has four static variables:***
-- board: a char array that represents the game board
+- board: a char array that represents the game board.
-- turn: a char variable that represents whose turn it is, either X or O
+- turn: a char variable that represents whose turn it is, either X or O.
-- winner: a char variable that represents the winner of the game, either X, O, D, or N
+- winner: a char variable that represents the winner of the game, either X, O, D, or N.
-- player1Name and player2Name, both strings represent the names of the players
+- player1Name and player2Name, both strings represent the names of the players (both of which are converted to uppercase to distinguish among other text around them).

 The game starts with a prompt asking player 1 for his name and player 2 for his name, and then it prints the initial state of the game board, with the numbers 1-9.
 Then it prompts the player whose turn it is to make a move by entering a number between 1-9.
 The program then checks for the winner after each move and keeps prompting the players until there is a winner.
 Finally, it will ask if the players want to play again.